siddharth-tewari/F1-Telemetry/README.md

 # F1 Telemetry
-It contains files for comparison between two drivers in a Formula 1 race.
+It contains files for Formula 1 using Python.
+The data is collected from FastF1.

 # Usage
 1. Clone these files